Here’s a simple recipes for chocolate ganache using dairy-free, natural ingredients.

 - Whoopie Pies (can be used as a cupcake recipe)

 I imagine you could use another oil/fat that is a solid at room temperature, like vegetable shortening.
-I just haven’t tried it yet, but if you do, my favorite is Spectrum Shortening.
+I just haven't tried it yet, but if you do try is Spectrum Shortening.

 Chocolate Ganache {dairy free}